EvilGenie: A Reward Hacking Benchmark: Related Work and Comparisons

 \subsection{ImpossibleBench}

-Concurrent work \cite{zhong2025ImpossibleBench} studies reward hacking by coding agents in \textit{impossible} settings.
+\cite{zhong2025ImpossibleBench} studies reward hacking by coding agents in \textit{impossible} settings.
 In this benchmark, test cases of \textsc{SWEBench} and \textsc{LiveCodeBench} problems are modified to be incorrect or self-contradictory.
 Then, an agent which passes all test cases (including the incorrect one) is known to have reward hacked.

 Our work differs in a couple important ways.
 First, the majority of the problems in \textsc{EvilGenie} are \textit{possible} to solve legitimately.
 However, we still see a nonzero rate of reward hacking on these problems.
-Reward hacking on solvable problems is arguably more concerning than reward hacking on unsolvable problems.
-Indeed, many instances of reward hacking reported in \textsc{ImpossibleBench}, especially from non-OpenAI models, involve correcting an incorrect unit test.
-While in violation of explicit instructions the agent was given to not modify the unit tests, in the absence of such instructions, this is arguably desirable behavior.
+Reward hacking on solvable problems is arguably more concerning than on unsolvable problems.
+Indeed, many instances of reward hacking reported in \textsc{ImpossibleBench} involve correcting an incorrect unit test.
+While in violation of explicit instructions the agent was given to not modify the unit tests, this is arguably desirable behavior.

 Second, we study the effectiveness of holdout tests for detecting reward hacking.
 Holdout tests may be easier to add to a development pipeline, are typically less expensive than an LLM judge, and are not as vulnerable to prompt injection.
 Importantly, we find that holdout tests are not foolproof.
-Our detection of reward-hacking when the generated code does not pass all of the test cases also suggests the proxy of passing all tests in \textsc{ImpossibleBench} may be missing some instances of reward-hacking.
+Notably, as we detect of reward-hacking when the generated code does not pass all test cases, \textsc{ImpossibleBench} may be missing some instances of reward-hacking.

 Third, we identify and study heuristic solutions.
 In particular, we observe that such solutions can pass all unit tests \textit{including holdout tests} despite not being correct.
 They underscore the need for robust test sets.